ChrisBaconWork/spacegame/README.md

 ## Controls

-WASD to move.
+A or D to move sidewards.
 Space to fire.

 ## Assets